SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 ```

 Conversely,
-the `consuming` modifier indicates
+the `consuming` parameter modifier indicates
-that the function will take ownership of the
+that the function takes ownership of the value,
-value,
-accepting responsibility for
-either storing or destroying it before the
+accepting responsibility for either storing or destroying it
-function returns.
+before the function returns.

 ```swift
 // `store` keeps its argument, so we mark it `consuming`